 Tillage is also expensive and consumes a lot of energy.
 Reduced-tillage systems can often reduce fuel usage and reduce field preparation time by over 66% when compared with conventional tillage systems.
-These systems usually provide equal or better yields than conventional tillage and may provide many other benefits as well.
+These systems can provide equal or better yields than conventional tillage and may provide many other benefits as well.

 Reducing the amount of tillage that takes place can help reverse the problems associated with excess tillage and begin to restore the health of a soil.
-There are many ways to reduce tillage on your farm, from simply swapping from moldboard plows and disc-harrows to using spaders, chisel plows or subsoilers which cause fewer problems, to implementing strip-till, zone-till, ridge-till, no-till or permanent-bed systems.
+A simple way to reduce tillage on your farm includes swapping from moldboard plows, disk-harrows and rototillers to using less impactful implements like chisel plows, subsoilers, s-tine cultivators and spaders.
+You may also work towards implementing minimum tillage systems such as strip-till, zone-till, ridge-till, no-till or permanent-bed systems.
 Most reduced-till systems are used in conjunction with cover crops or organic mulches to protect the soil surface at all times, help increase organic matter over time, or to help control weeds.
 Other examples of ways to reduce tillage include:

-Machines used for deep zone-tillage usually consist of a lead coulter to cut through the killed-cover crop residue, followed by a deep shank or subsoiler to break up the plow-pan, and finally a pair of fluted coulters and a rolling basket to prepare a narrow seedbed and help break up soil clods.
-The deep shanks are mounted onto a hinged frame which allows the shanks to rise out of the ground when they encounter large rocks or ledge, while spring resets push the shanks back down into position after passing over the obstacle.
+Implements used for deep zone-tillage usually consist of a lead coulter to cut through the killed-cover crop residue, followed by a deep shank or subsoiler to break up the plow-pan, and finally a pair of fluted coulters and a rolling basket to prepare a narrow seedbed and help break up soil clods.
+The deep shanks are mounted onto a hinged frame, which allows the shanks to rise out of the ground when they encounter large rocks or ledge, while spring resets push the shanks back down into position after passing over the obstacle.
 Crop roots grow deep through the slit made by the shank rather than just spreading out in the top few inches of soil above the plow pan.
 Additional coulters or (finger-like) residue managers are mounted on the planter in front of the planting shoes to remove excess cover crop residue and stones to provide finished seedbeds.

-For early season vegetables, use a two year system with spring-planted oats and field peas.
+For early season vegetables, use a two-year system with spring-planted oats and field peas.
 During the first summer, after the cover crop forms seeds, mow it to get a thicker stand late in the season.
-After the cover crop winter kills, use a spader to make planting beds for vegetables and use a straw mulch between beds or cultivate.
+After the cover crop winter-kills, use a spader to make planting beds for vegetables and use a straw mulch between beds or cultivate.
 A similar process can be done with medium red clover sown between or under a cash crop the first year.
 When the cash crop is harvested and mowed off in late summer or fall, the clover will fill in to make a solid stand by spring.
 A spader can then be used to make seedbeds for the new cash crop in the clover stand.

 Permanent bed systems help limit soil compaction and maintain soil structure.
 Equipment and foot traffic is limited to paths or tracks between the beds.
 Some permanent beds are raised structures while others are not.
 There are many different ways to construct permanent beds.
 One simple method is to use a spader to till the soil and provide a rotation between cover crops and cash crops to provide organic matter, nutrients, weed suppression and a great soil environment for healthy crops.
 Mulch is often used with permanent raised beds to add organic matter and suppress weeds.

+For example, you can use a perennial sod cover crop for wheel tracks to avoid compaction on the beds and to increase habitat for beneficial insects.
 Properly prepared weed-free compost can be used to fertilize and simultaneously mulch the beds for weeds.
-Organic growers have even found that constructing raised-beds, and then using a thick layer of weed-free compost as a mulch, reduces weed seeds over time, and the same beds can be used for years, with straw mulch to control weeds between beds.
+Organic growers have found that constructing raised-beds, and then using tarps or a thick layer of weed-free compost as a mulch, reduces weed seeds over time, and the same beds can be used for years, with straw mulch to control weeds between beds.